 This trail offers absolutely stunning views and runs from the Wisconsin border, through 31 miles of Lake County, including 12 Lake County Forest Preserves.
 It also provides a link to other trails like the North Shore Bike Path, the McClory Trail and the Millennium Trail.
 Whether you’re biking along the peaceful Des Plaines River, coasting under bridges, passing through forest preserves or traveling through scenic meadows, the Des Plaines River trail always offers a picturesque view.
+The trail and greenway protects land along more than 85 percent of the river in Lake County providing wildlife habitat, natural flood protection and outdoor recreation opportunities.

 Robert McClory Bike Path